 Having set up The Lazy Society blog around 12 months ago, which generates organic daily traffic, I believe that I’m now suitably qualified to guide newbies into kick-starting up their blogs the easy way.
 There’s been a lot of fine-tuning along the way, having tried different hosting providers and overcoming security and performance issues.
 Here are my 6 recommendations from lessons learned below.

 I’ve calculated the total set setup time to be around 45 minutes from start to finish, but this may vary depending on your keyword research and planning time.

 Estimated time: 10 minutes from my experience, but it’s important not to rush this step.
 Selecting the right niche and keyword planning is critical for the success of your blog.

 Before starting a blog, keyword research into your chosen niche using the Google Keyword Planner tool.
-If you are struggling for ideas, just think of what you are most passionate about and focus on this topic.
-Come up with at least 5 to 10 keywords and topic that you can confidently write about next over 3 to 6 months.
+If you are struggling with ideas, think of what you are most passionate about and focus on this topic.
+Come up with at least 5 to 10 keywords and topics that you can confidently write about next over 3 to 6 months.

 2. Register your domain name with GoDaddy

 Cost: $6.95 per year but they have a deal on this.